1992 Democratic Party vice presidential candidate selection

-Clinton considered roughly forty different candidates for vice president, including those who did not hold elective office, but Clinton ultimately chose Gore, a two-term Senator who had previously run for president in 1988.
+Clinton considered roughly forty different candidates for vice president, including those who did not hold elective office, but Clinton ultimately chose Gore, a two-term senator who had previously run for president in 1988.
 Former Deputy Secretary of State Warren Christopher led Clinton's vice presidential selection team.
 In making the selection, Clinton emphasized Gore's experience with foreign policy and environmental issues.
 Clinton's choice of a fellow young southern centrist defied conventional wisdom, but the choice of Gore was well-received, and Gore made an effective surrogate on the campaign trail.

 The Clinton–Gore ticket would go on to defeat the Republican ticket of incumbents Bush–Quayle and the Independent ticket of Perot–Stockdale in 1992, and the Republican ticket of Dole–Kemp and the Reform ticket of Perot–Choate in 1996.
 The Clinton-Gore duo became the youngest ticket in history to win a presidential election.
+Gore went on to become the Democratic presidential nominee in 2000 but ultimately lost to George W. Bush in the close general election.